itinero/streetscan-planner/docs/README.md

 Running the tool is best done after running the test above to make sure the routing network is properly initialized and things are working as they should.

 You can start to create your own input files based on the `test.csv` file.
+Make sure your CSV is also **comma-seperated and use `.` as a decimal seperator.**

 The contents of the file look as follows:

 | PKANCODE | COMMUNE_NL | STREET_NL     | HUISNR | LAT           | LON           |
 |----------|------------|---------------|--------|---------------|---------------|